hacdias/hacdias.com/content/watched/index.md

 ---
-title: Movies and Shows That I Have Watched
+title: Movies and Shows That I Watched
 description: An extensive list of TV shows and movies I have watched.
 aliases:
-  - /watches/
+  - /watched/
 ---

 <div id="watches-intro">